-The 360 Inclusive Leadership Compass Framework
+The Inclusive Leadership Compass Framework

-Inclusive leadership is a relatively new approach to leading and distinct from other leadership theories in its unique application to the diversity context.
-It is demonstrated when an individual’s belief in the social and economic importance of diversity motivates them to focus energy on adapting to and empowering diverse talent, as well as harnessing people’s differences to create value.
+Inclusive Leadership is a relatively new approach to leading and distinct from other leadership theories in its unique application to the diversity context.
+It is demonstrated when an individual’s belief in the social and economic importance of diversity and inclusion motivates them to focus energy on adapting to and empowering diverse talent, as well as harnessing people’s differences to create value.

 Embrace difference (Self)

-The path to inclusive leadership starts with the leader themselves – the personal values, beliefs and attributes that influence their motivation and ability to behave inclusively in an authentic and sustained way.
+The path to Inclusive Leadership starts with the leader themselves – the personal values, beliefs and attributes that influence their motivation and ability to behave inclusively in an authentic and sustained way.

 These include strong egalitarian views and a belief in the value of difference, along with a willingness to subordinate their self-interest for the benefit of others where required.
 They also include personal attributes such as an openness to different people, ideas and change more broadly; a high degree of self-awareness enabling adaptation and self-regulation; and humility, with their preparedness to be vulnerable promoting connectivity, learning and growth.

-2. Empower diverse talent (Others)
+Empower diverse talent (Others)

-The mounting expectation towards a “more human kind of leadership” is deeply rooted in how inclusive leaders relate with others at an interpersonal level.
+The mounting expectation towards a “more human kind of leadership” is deeply rooted in how Inclusive Leaders relate with others at an interpersonal level.

-In essence, inclusive leaders treat people with dignity and respect – regardless of their differences – and exert considerable effort to self-regulate their own biases and treat others fairly.
+In essence, Inclusive Leaders treat people with dignity and respect – regardless of their differences – and exert considerable effort to self-regulate their own biases and treat others fairly.
 They view their people through a very human lens, understanding their individuality and demonstrating empathy and genuine concern for their well-being.

-Driven by the goal to help people thrive, inclusive leaders proactively throw their support behind diverse talent, clearing or creating new pathways to success.
+Driven by the goal to help people thrive, Inclusive Leaders proactively throw their support behind diverse talent, clearing or creating new pathways to success.
 Similarly, they encourage autonomy and delegate decision making authority to people, balancing this with their availability for consultation on problems when the need arises.

-3. Enable diversity thinking teams (Teams)
+Enable diverse thinking teams (Teams)

 Inclusive leadership is often thought of through an individual lens and with respect to equality and inclusion of diverse employees.
 As we describe above, this is a critical dimension.
 However, with the shift towards teams and the value inherent in harnessing their collective intelligence, a focus on leading diverse groups is also important.

-Inclusive leaders recognize this and give attention to inspiring a sense of shared purpose among team members.
+Inclusive Leaders recognize this and give attention to inspiring a sense of shared purpose among team members.
 They also lean into their personal attributes of humility and openness to create an environment of psychological safety where members feel safe to speak up without fear of negative consequences.
 Inclusive leaders are skilled facilitators enabling the constructive exchange of different ideas.
 They manage dominant voices and encourage quieter ones; coaxing creative abrasion while avoiding unproductive conflicts.

-4. Embed diversity and inclusion across the organization (Organization)
+Embed diversity and inclusion across the organization (Organization)

 To unlock its full potential, diversity and inclusion must run through the core of the organization, with business systems aligned to reinforce behaviors and enable the sustained cultural shifts required.